 - Thinly-sliced prosciutto, enough to cover one 10" square of pastry

 - 1 pound asparagus, trimmed (about 20 spears)

 - Heat oven to 425F degrees.
 Line 2 baking sheets with parchment paper.
 Set aside.

-- On a lightly floured surface, roll out the puff pastry into a 10" square.
-Brush with the mustard and sprinkle with cheese, fully covering the pastry.
+- On a lightly floured surface, roll out 1 sheet puff pastry into a 10" square.
+Brush with 3 Tablespoons mustard and sprinkle with ¼ cup cheese, fully covering the pastry.
 Line the pastry with enough prosciutto to cover much of the surface.

-- With a sharp knife of pizza cutter, cut the sheet in half (you might need kitchen scissors to help cut the prosciutto); then cute halves into twenty ½" by 5" strips.
+- With a sharp knife or pizza cutter, cut the sheet in half (you might need kitchen scissors to help cut the prosciutto); then cut halves into twenty 1-inch by 5-inch strips.
 Wrap each strip around 1 stalk of asparagus with the prosciutto side facing in.

 - Place wrapped asparagus on the parchment-paper-lined baking sheets.
 Lightly spray each spear with cooking spray.

 - Rotate the baking sheets half-way through baking so both pans bake evenly.